Around the world, speechwriters and other authors collect the most brilliant of anecdotes. Unfortunately, most of them will never be told again.

 One story that might have even worse chances of seeing the light of day again is that of the German shepherds dog Kuki.
 Kuki fell through a frozen lake in Brandenburg a couple of winters ago.
 A fire fighter crawled over a ladder to the hole in the ice where Kuki was about to drown.
 But when the firefighter tried to pull him out, the stupid mutt bit him in the hand.

 I found this story in the local section of a Brandenburg newspaper and I probably wouldn’t have cut it out, had it not been for the cover story of the same day.
-There I read an article German chancellor Angela Merkel’s visit to Athens the day before.
+There I read an article about the German chancellor Angela Merkel and her visit to Athens the day before.
 She wanted to talk to members of the Greek government about the forthcoming bankruptcy of their country.

 Inside the government’s palace, Merkel negotiated about a bailout for the hopelessly indebted Greeks.
 Outside, there were thousands of them displaying pictures of Merkel with a Hitler moustache and other Nazi accessories.
 I found that to be very offensive and I asked myself if this wasn’t a reason to stop giving money to Greece all together.